Budapest Half Marathon: Race history

 Between 1984 and 1993 annual half-marathon races were organized as a side event of the Budapest Marathon.
 In 1994 and 1995 the Budapest Marathon was discontinued and, since it was re-established in 1996, separate half-marathon races have been held in September, with Nike as the event's main supporter.
 From 2014 the event has a new main sponsor Wizz Air.
+Up until 2018, the route has started and ended in City Park and wound through the city center, offering views of some of the city's main sights, such as Andrássy Avenue with the Opera House, the Danube from the Széchenyi Chain Bridge and the Parliament.
+Starting with the 2018 edition, the route starts and ends on the Pázmány Péter Promenade at the Lágymányos campus of ELTE, with most sections running parallel to the Danube.
 The popularity of Budapest Half Marathon has constantly increased; the number of participants having grown from an initial 3000 to over 7000 individual runners.
 Currently the distance can be run either as an individual or as a relay in a teams of two or three.
 Competitors with disabilities may compete in wheelchairs.